RTEMS/rtems-docs/c-user/configuring_a_system.rst

 DESCRIPTION:
-    The Earliest Deadline First Scheduler (EDF) is an alternative scheduler in RTEMS for uni-processor applications.
+    The Earliest Deadline First Scheduler (EDF) is an alternative scheduler in RTEMS for uniprocessor applications.
 The EDF schedules tasks with dynamic priorities equal to deadlines.
 The deadlines are declared using only Rate Monotonic manager which handles periodic behavior.
 Period is always equal to deadline.
 If a task does not have any deadline declared or the deadline